HumanCompatibleAI/seals/README.md

 # Usage

-To install the latest release from PyPi, run:
+To install the latest release from PyPI, run:

 ```bash
 pip install benchmark-environments